jmcastellanojimenez/Rust-Learning-Guides/ErrorHandling.md

-🚨 Rust forces you to think about what can go wrong. panic! for bugs, Result for expected failures.
-The ? operator makes error handling clean and readable.
+🚨 Rust forces you to think about what can go wrong.
 Your programs become more reliable because you must handle every possible failure case.

 **"Two Types of Errors, Two Ways to Handle Them"**